FastDevCo/react-intro/pre-material.md

 git clone https://github.com/FastDevCo/react-intro.git
 cd example_solution/
 npm install
+npm run dev

+# app should now run on http://localhost:8080, check with your browser
+# (if you have something running on that port, close it or edit package.json)

+# NOTE: the old (and still working) commands were
 npm run build
 npm run server

-# app should now run on http://localhost:8080, check with your browser
-# If you have something running on that port see the output of the last command to point out in which port the server is running.
+# npm run dev is essentially a shorthand for running both of those
+# at at the same time (and rebuilding when changes happen)

 ```

 ### Install Node.js